Power BI Features

 #3 – Power Query, Power Pivot Access

-In Power BI we can edit the data by using “Power Query” and “Power Pivot”.
+In Power BI we can edit the data by using “Power Query in Excel” and “Power Pivot”.
 These are all different components of Power BI which helps the user to alter the data in such a way it fits their needs.
-Power Query is used to data transformation and manipulation tool and Power Pivot is a memory tool to model the data.
+Power BI Query is used to data transformation and manipulation tool and Power Pivot is a memory tool to model the data.

 #4 – Cost of Power BI

-I would consider Power BI cost as its one of the key feature because when you compare Power Bi with other data visualization tools like Tableau, QlikView and other products cost Power BI cost much lesser than that.
+I would consider Power BI cost as its one of the key feature because when you compare Power Bi with other data visualization tools like Tableau, QlikView and other products cost much lesser than that.